UnitedThruAction/Data/Tools/README.md

 * `CachingGeocoder.py` is a really simple implementation of a caching geocoder using the Google Maps Geocoding API, which takes in a Pandas DataFrame of addresses and converts it into a Geopandas GeoDataFrame with points in CRS 84 for each address.

+* `UploadZipBigquery.py` downloads a file from the web, unzips it in memory, parses the data, and uploads to Google BigQuery.
+This a simple proof of concept to copy later.